cedaro/grunt-wp-i18n/README.md

             options: {
                 cwd: '',           // Directory of files to internationalize.
                 domainPath: '',    // Where to save the POT file.
+                exclude: [],       // List of files or directories to ignore.
                 i18nToolsPath: '', // Path to the i18n tools directory.
                 mainFile: '',      // Main project file.
                 potFilename: '',   // Name of the POT file.